fdcl-gwu/vectornav/README.md

 Current version: vnccpplib-0.3.2

-This is cloned to FDCL so that all the codes which uses VNCPPLIB will have a way to get it asily, and also as a backup in case original sources are removed.
+This is cloned to FDCL so that all the FDCL codes which use these libraries will have a way to get it easily, and also as a backup in case the original sources are removed.

 The files include in this repository are downloaded from [VectorNav website](https://www.vectornav.com/support/downloads)

 ## Original ReadMe